weatherlink/real-time-data-feed/_pages/support.md

 # Support Chat Room

+## WeatherLink Developers Discord
-We have set up a dedicated support chat room for WeatherLink Real-time Data Feed users.

-The chat room is monitored by the Davis Instruments/WeatherLink engineers responsible for the Real-time Data Feed.
-Feel free to ask your questions and report any issues you have with the Real-time Data Feed.
+We have created a WeatherLink Developers Discord to serve as a central location for WeatherLink Real-time Data Feed and API related chat and support with dedicated channels for each WeatherLink API and Data Feed.
+The Discord is monitored by the Davis Instruments/WeatherLink engineers responsible for the WeatherLink APIs.
+Feel free to ask your questions and report any issues you have.

-Keep in mind other people will also be in the chat room so please be careful and do not post any credentials or secrets in the chat.

-The chat room is available at <a href="https://gitter.im/WeatherLink/real-time-data-feed">https://gitter.im/WeatherLink/real-time-data-feed</a>
+You can join the WeatherLink Developers Discord at <a href="https://discord.gg/WCEdd2S4Ve">https://discord.gg/WCEdd2S4Ve</a>